Saran-nns/sorn/README.md

 ```

 ## Dependencies
 SORN supports Python 3.5+ ONLY.
-For older Python versions please use the official Python client
+For older Python versions please use the official Python client.
 To install all optional dependencies run::

 ```python